cupy/cupy/docs/source/contribution.rst

   original one, users should explicitly describe only what is implemented in the document.

-For changes that add new or modify existing Cython files, please ensure the pointer types obey the following rules (`GH-1913 <https://github.com/cupy/cupy/issues/1913>`_).
+For changes that modify or add new Cython files, please make sure the pointer types follow these guidelines (`GH-1913 <https://github.com/cupy/cupy/issues/1913>`_).

 * Pointers should be ``intptr_t``.
 * Memory sizes should be ``size_t``.